florian-abeillon/debunking_invisible_hand/README.md

 > LeBaron, B. (2002).
 Building the Santa Fe artificial stock market.
 Physica A, 1–20.

-## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 ## Acknowledgments
-Thanks to [Thomas Asikis](https://github.com/asikist-ethz) for its guidance throughout the project.
+Thanks to [Thomas Asikis](https://github.com/asikist-ethz) for its guidance during the project.